gemvara/grails-jaxrs/README.md

-#This is an attempt to upgrade to Grails 3
+# This is an attempt to Grails 3

-#This does not work yet
+It is *almost* working, I'm just having trouble getting it to process objects into JSON.

 #Grails JAX-RS Plugin